kalemriah/Active-directory-basics/README.md

 **useful when going through a users files.
 If there was no DNS setup within the domain for the user, you would have to type out the IP directly on the searh bar to get to the users files rather than just '/home/user/files'<br/>

-**Within AD DNS takes place in 'Forwar Lookup Zones', happens automatically within this tool<br/>
+**Within AD DNS takes place in 'Forward Lookup Zones', happens automatically within this tool<br/>

 ** ipconfig /flushdns flushes the dns to reset dns for a user.
 Do not flush dns on servers or printers or anything with a reservation basically.
 Does take  a mintue to refresh.<br/>